DataDog/hiring-engineers/answers.md

 The sum of my metric grouped into hours did not show up in a 5 minute time span so I expanded the time period on the widget and included a snapshot here.
 ![Alt text](https://la-psql-zebra.s3.amazonaws.com/Sum_of_metric_per_hr.PNG)

 *Bonus Question:* The anomoly graph is displaying expected behavior in shaded area and the actual behavior as the line.
+It showed some interesting behavior in my dashboard since I added and deleted some tables rapidly while the metric was still trying to estalish a baseline.
+After a few minutes the shaded "bounds" steadied out.

 **Section III: Monitoring Data**
 I used the GUI to create a metric monitor that alerts on my_metric behavior.
 I exported the metric monitor as json and pasted at the bottom of this section to show exactly what I did.